 This window displays the currently defined SFRs that C-SPY has information about.
 You can choose to display only factory-defined or custom-defined SFRs, or both.
-If required, you can use this window to customize the aspects of the SFRs.
-For factory-defined SFRs (that is, retrieved from the ddf file that is currently used), you can only customize the access type.
+If required, you can use the Edit SFR dialog box to customize the SFR definitions, see Edit SFR dialog box, page 178.
+For factory-defined SFRs (that is, retrieved from the ddf file in use), you can only customize the access type.